floledermann/stimsrv/README.md

 Currently, only the staircase method is implemented.

-`require("stimsrv/controller/staircase")`

 #### staircase(options)

+`const staircase = require("stimsrv/controller/staircase")`

-Adjusts a dimension depending on the correctness of the previous response.
+Adjusts its value depending on the correctness of the previous response.

 **options**: Object with entries for the following options:

  Option   | default | Description
 ----------|---------|------------
 isResponseCorrect | stimsrv/util/matchProperties.js | A function `context => (condition, response) => <Boolean>`, receiving the last condition and last response and returning a boolean whether the response is considered "correct".
 This determines the direction of the next staircase step. startValue | 1 | The start value.
-Can be a string containing a unit (e.g. "2mm"), in which case the unit will be used for all output values. stepSize | 2 | The step size.
-Its interpretation depends on the `stepType` option. stepSizeFine | 1 | The step size when in "fine" mode. stepType | "db" | The step type, one of "db" (step size specified in dB), "linear" (step size will be added/subtracted to the current value), "log" (step size is specified in log10), "multiply" (current value will be multiplied/divided by step size). minReversals | 3 | The minimum number of reversals to perform. minTrials | 0 | The minimum number of trials to perform. numUp | 1 | Number of "incorrect" responses to cause the value to go up.
+Can be a string containing a unit (e.g. `"2mm"`), in which case the unit will be used for all output values. stepSize | 2 | The step size.
+Its interpretation depends on the `stepType` option. stepSizeFine | 1 | The step size when in "fine" mode. stepType | "db" | The step type, one of "db" (step size specified in dB), "linear" (step size will be added/subtracted to the current value in each step), "log" (step size is specified in log10), "multiply" (current value will be multiplied/divided by step size in each step). minReversals | 3 | The minimum number of reversals to perform. minTrials | 0 | The minimum number of trials to perform. numUp | 1 | Number of "incorrect" responses to cause the value to go up.